Construction of varieties of low codimension with applications to moduli spaces of varieties of general type: Open questions and final remarks

+\begin{question} Are some of the smooth subvarieties $\varphi'(X')$ constructed in Theorem~\ref{prop.embedding.dihedral} by deforming dihedral covers, non--complete intersection subvarieties?
+Recall that these subvarieties are $s$-subcanonical (see \eqref{pushdn} and Proposition~\ref{prop.subcan.subvar}).
+Although their degree and $s$ are such that there exist smooth complete intersection, $s$-subcanonical subvarieties with the same degree in the same projective space, this doesn't necessarily implies that the subvarieties $\varphi'(X')$ are complete intersections.
+Since some of them have small codimension, in the same range mentioned in Question~\ref{question.ci} (see a few cases of this in Examples~\ref{example.dihedral.1} and \ref{example.dihedral.2}), the question is relevant.
+We note that the methods that work in the case of iterated cyclic covers to prove that a general deformation is a complete intersection, do not work for dihedral covers. \end{question}

+\begin{question} Is the morphism $\varphi'$ of Example~\ref{enr} an embedding for the varieties appearing in the white rows of the table?
+More generally, using our methods, one can construct infinitely many smooth varieties with birational canonical morphisms which would be non--complete intersections {if} they were embeddings.
+The question is to determine if there are any special one-parameter family for these covers along which they deform to embeddings.
+Again, the question is relevant, for the images of many of these embeddings would be small codimension subvarieties. \end{question}

+\begin{question} It is well known that one can construct $m$-dimensional, smooth subvarieties in $\mathbb P^N$, in the range $m < \frac{N}{2} +1$ as degeneracy loci of vector bundle homomorphisms.
+The method we use in this paper to construct smooth subvarieties is completely different.
+Therefore, are the smooth, non--complete intersection subvarieties constructed by our methods degeneracy loci of vector bundle homomorphisms?
+Particularly, are the smooth, non--complete intersection subvarieties constructed in in Theorems~\ref{real.main0.5} and \ref{main0.5} degeneracy loci of vector bundle homomorphisms? \end{question}

-\textbf{Embedded ropes that are obstructed.} Next remark shows the subtleties of the situation we handle, as it introduces an example of an unobstructed morphism $\varphi$ to which we can associate an embedded rope which is obstructed.
+Next remark shows the subtleties of the situation we handle, as it introduces an example of an unobstructed morphism $\varphi$ to which we can associate an embedded rope which is obstructed.
 In some of the cases, even if the deformation space of $\varphi$ is smooth, the rope lies in at least two components of the Hilbert scheme:

-\begin{remark} With the notation of Set-up~\ref{setup1}, {we give an example of the following situation:} \begin{itemize} \item[(1)] a morphism $\varphi: X \to \mathbb{P}^N$ with $Y$ smooth such that there exists a smooth curve $T$ with a distinguished point $0$ and a flat family of morphisms $\Phi: \mathscr{X} \to \mathbb{P}^N_T$ over $T$ such that $\Phi_0 = \varphi$ and $\Phi_t$ is an embedding for all $t \neq 0$; \item[(2)] $(\textrm{Im}\Phi)_0$ is a rope $\widetilde{Y}$ in $\mathbb{P}^N$ supported on $Y$ with conormal bundle $\mathscr{E}$; \item[(3)] the morphism $\varphi$ is unobstructed and, by (1), a general element of the algebraic formally semiuniversal deformation of $\varphi$ is an embedding; \item[(4)] However, the rope $\widetilde{Y}$ does not correspond to a smooth point of its Hilbert scheme. \end{itemize}
+\begin{remark} With the notation of Set-up~\ref{setup1}, we give an example of the following situation: \begin{itemize} \item[(1)] a morphism $\varphi: X \to \mathbb{P}^N$ with $Y$ smooth such that there exists a smooth curve $T$ with a distinguished point $0$ and a flat family of morphisms $\Phi: \mathscr{X} \to \mathbb{P}^N_T$ over $T$ such that $\Phi_0 = \varphi$ and $\Phi_t$ is an embedding for all $t \neq 0$; \item[(2)] $(\textrm{Im}\Phi)_0$ is a rope $\widetilde{Y}$ in $\mathbb{P}^N$ supported on $Y$ with conormal bundle $\mathscr{E}$; \item[(3)] the morphism $\varphi$ is unobstructed and, by (1), a general element of the algebraic formally semiuniversal deformation of $\varphi$ is an embedding; \item[(4)] However, the rope $\widetilde{Y}$ does not correspond to a smooth point of its Hilbert scheme. \end{itemize}